-In November I traveled to Guatemala with Ryan Stimmel, founder of GoodTrip Tours, to scout out an itinerary for cultural immersion trips he will start running for families and educators this spring in partnership with Cambio NDG, a language school that benefits the Dutch/Guatemalan NGO Niños de Guatemala (NDG).
+In November I spent three days in Antigua, Guatemala with Ryan Stimmel, founder of GoodTrip Tours, scouting out an itinerary for his cultural immersion trips for families and educators he’ll be running in partnership with Cambio NDG, a language school that benefits the Dutch/Guatemalan NGO Niños de Guatemala (NDG).

 Ryan has been taking groups to Cuba for three years but is now branching out to Guatemala due increasing uncertainty over Cuba travel for Americans.
 Guatemala is also a place he knows and loves – he lived there for four years during which time he started an after-school program for kids, taught university English and worked as a tour guide.
 I recently caught up with Ryan to get his thoughts on sustainable travel and learn more about his plans for GoodTrip’s Guatemala tours.